-is more profitable, arbitrageur wealth grows fast and large values of wealth can be more likely in steady state than intermediate values.
-At the same time, while profitability (per unit of wealth) is highest when wealth is small, wealth grows away from small values slowly in absolute terms.
+We finally characterize when the long-run stationary distribution of arbitrageur wealth is nondegenerate and show that it can be bimodal.
+The stationary distribution can be nondegenerate because arbitrage activity is self-correcting: when wealth drops, arbitrageurs' future expected returns increase, which causes wealth to grow faster, and vice versa.
+The stationary density becomes bimodal when hedgers are sufficiently risk-averse.
+Indeed, because insurance provision in that case is more profitable, arbitrageur wealth grows fast and large values of wealth are more likely in steady state than intermediate values.
+At the same time, while profitability (per unit of wealth) is highest when wealth is small, wealth grows from small values slowly in absolute terms.
 Therefore, small values are more likely than intermediate values.

 We see our work as bridging three relatively distinct streams of theoretical literature: on liquidity risk, on intermediary asset pricing, and on consumption-based asset pricing with heterogeneous agents.
 The first stream focuses on the pricing of liquidity risk in the cross-section of assets.
 In Holmstrom and Tirole (2001), firms avoid assets whose return is low when financial constraints are severe, and these assets offer high expected returns in equilibrium.
-The covariance between asset returns and liquidity (less severe constraints) is exogenous.
-It is instead endogenous in our model because prices depend on arbitrageur wealth, and this endogeneity is key for our results on a priced liquidity factor.
+The covariance between asset returns and liquidity (less severe constraints) is taken to be exogenous.
+This covariance is instead endogenous in our model because prices depend on arbitrageur wealth.
+This endogeneity is key for our results on a priced liquidity factor.
 In Amihud (2002) and Acharya and Pedersen (2005), illiquidity takes the form of exogenous time-varying transaction costs.
 An increase in the costs of trading an asset raises the expected return that investors require to hold it and lowers its price.
-A negative covariance between illiquidity and asset prices arises also in our model but because of an entirely different mechanism: low liquidity and low prices are endogenous symptoms of low arbitrageur wealth.
+A negative covariance between illiquidity and asset prices also arises in our model but due to an entirely different mechanism: low liquidity and low prices are endogenous symptoms of low arbitrageur wealth.